Dateline: Kuala Lumpur, Malaysia

 Yes, yes there is.

 Bermuda and the Bahamas both offer similar benefits to the Cayman Islands, such as access to first-rate infrastructure and no language barriers.
-Oh, and no income or corporate taxes.
+Oh, and no income or corporate income tax.

 Perhaps it’s lacking the Cayman Islands glitz, but you can spend as little as a quarter of a million dollars and qualify for a residence there.